paisley-laurenzio/Portfolio/README.md

 ---

 Why am I a graphic designer?
 Why Not!
 I can’t help but love creating visually beautiful things.
 Everything we do requires us to communicate in some way or another, and being a graphic designer lets me communicate, and help others communicate, visually!
-I love the challenges I have to solve as a designer.
+I love the challenges I have to solve as a designer and the satisfaction I get when I successfully solve those problems.